lessw2020/ucb1-reinforcement-learning/README.md

 # ucb1-reinforcement-learning
 My implementation of Jeremy Kun's implementation of UCB1.
 This is optimal selection algorithm under uncertainty and focuses on 'regret minimization' to optimize selections over time.

-Purpose - I am working on integrating some aspects of Reinforcement Learning into conventional deep learning for optimal hyper-paramater selection (i.e. learning rate, batch size, etc).
+Purpose - I am working on integrating some aspects of Reinforcement Learning into conventional deep learning for optimal hyper-parameter selection (i.e. learning rate, batch size, etc).

 A key algorithm for this is UCB1.
 The name is derived from Upper Confidence Bounds, which is a way (and one of the best after reading a number of thesis, papers, etc) of balancing the tension of exploration vs exploitation in order to optimize your results given the uncertainty of various choices.